Digital safety and online privacy resources

 Rental scam detection

-A mock Facebook Marketplace listing and chat.
-Practice how to tell if a rental listing is real, and what information a real landlord will and won't ask for.
+A mock online marketplace rental listing and chat.
+Practice how to tell if a listing is real, and what information a real landlord will and won't ask for.

 Interactive